awlx/samba-timemachine/README.md

 The container only runs smbd to find it on the network the best way is avahi (mDNS) there is an example service file included.
 This can be copied to /etc/avahi/services/timemachine.service or run in a container.

-Repo is auto built here: https://hub.docker.com/r/timjdfletcher/samba-timemachine/
+You can find the Repo on Github (https://github.com/awlx/samba-timemachine)

+This thing was inspired by https://hub.docker.com/r/timjdfletcher/samba-timemachine/